louballantyne/Gilded-Rose/README.md

 Having created tests for the pre-existing code, I deleted the 'update_quality' method and started again.
 I began by determining how many 'cases' there were.
 In fact, there were really only 4, so I decided to utilise a switch statement, in combination with a few other checks for special conditions.
 I created separate methods for each of the cases, except for "Sulfuras".
 For "Sulfuras", I just used 'next' because it did approach sell-by date or degrade in quality.

 In addition to these special cases, I needed to ensure that item quality did not exceed 50, or become negative.
-I initially
+I initially put the check for a quality approaching the lower limit at the beginning, but realised that this meant that "Aged Brie" that started at 0 did not increase in quality.
+I later moved it to its own method, called from the other methods for specific items, for ease of change.

+I originally wrote the backstage pass method as an 'if' statement.
+However, I felt that it was clearer with a switch statement, and refactored it accordingly.
+This method sets the item quality to 50 at the end, if it has exceeded this.

+The 'aged_brie' and 'other_objects' methods were originally written using the ternary operator, but on the advice of rubocop refactored so that there was only one assignment.

+Having successfully passed all of the tests, I then created the code for the new item, "Conjured Mana Cake".
+As this was just going to deteriorate twice as quickly as a normal item, I gave it its own method, but simply called the method used for normal items twice within this.
+I felt that this would make it simple to refactor.

+Finally, for ease-of-use, I added a print_items method, with an optional 'days' argument, in combination with an instance parameter '@days'.
+This enabled the user to persist how many days that instance of the shop had been around for, and to print the list of items in a manner that displayed this.